TKleb/CloudInf-LinuxNetworking/2. OSPF Routing/README.md

 ```console
 sudo nano /etc/bird/bird.conf
 ```
-Edit the files as followed:
+Edit the files as followed: You can either
 R1
 ```console
 protocol device {